yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 Here, `(gdb)` at the beginning of the above line means that the command following it should be run at the GDB prompt.

-Put it all together, below is an example of a one-liner shell command to print the backtrace for all the threads of `containerd`.
+Put it all together, below is an example one-liner shell command to print the backtrace for all the threads of `containerd`.

 ```bash
 sudo gdb --batch -ex 'thread apply all backtrace full' $(which containerd) $(pidof containerd)